connexcs/docs/docs/customer-portal/cp-data-management.md

 <img src="/developers/img/db3.png" width="400">

-8.Click on `Save` to finally create the database.
+8.Click on `Save` to create the database.